 Home buyers today are increasingly concerned about the indoor air quality of their homes and protecting their family's health.
 Indoor airPLUS offers a new construction label to address these issues, offering improved comfort, safety, and healthier indoor air.

 How do homes earn the Indoor airPLUS label?The builder must first design the new home to earn the ENERGY STAR Certified Home label, which is the government-backed symbol for energy efficiency.
-During the construction process, the builder will incorporate both ENERGY STAR and Indoor airPLUS construction practices and specifications into the new home.
+During the construction process, the builder in LBI and surrounding areas will incorporate both ENERGY STAR and Indoor airPLUS construction practices and specifications into the new home.

 Third-party verification can be completed within the ENERGY STAR inspection process by a RESNET-certified Home Energy Rater.
 Instructions for Indoor airPLUS verification are included on the checklist.